leanpress/bike-nantucket-fundraiser/readme.txt

      * **Y** Full numeric year, 4 digits
      * **y** Numeric year: 2 digits
 * **Login Required To Create**  If checked, users must be logged in before they can create campaigns.
 If it is not checked, users may create campaigns anonymously, but those campaigns stay in draft status until the user logs in.
 Once the user logs in the campaign is assigned to that user.
-* **Allow Users To Register**  If users are not logged in, allow them to register using the custom registration the personal fundraiser plugin provides.
+* **Allow Users To Register**  If users are not logged in, allow them to register using the custom registration the Bike Nantucket Fundraiser plugin provides.
 * **Campaigns Require Approval**  If checked, campaigns for logged in users are saved as Pending Review until an admininstrator can approve them.
 Campaigns pending review are only visible to the creator of the campaign as well as admins.
 If this checkbox is not checked, campaigns will be publicly visible as soon as a logged in user saves them.
 * **User Roles that can submit campaigns** Determines what user roles can create campaigns.
 This setting only affects anonymous campaigns after a user logs in.
 If a campaign is created anonymously, but the logged in user doesn't have rights to submit a campaign, the campaign will stay in a draft status indefintely.
 * **PayPal Options** See below